Updated May 30, 2023

 A quick search online will get you web development software boot campaigns and programs that claim to cover specific programming languages within weeks.
 But keep in mind that this would cover mostly just theoretical knowledge.

 Practical coding skills in one or more programming languages can take a long time to master.
-A lot of web development software professionals have been interested in programming at a young age and started honing their skills since then.
+A lot of web development software professionals have been interested in programming at a young age and have started honing their skills since then.

 Now that you know what it takes to become a web development software professional, here is a look at the tools and resources you need to become one on your own.

-The best text editor for a web developer would be those with functionality specifically to develop software, or Integrated Development Environments (IDE).
+The best text editor for a web developer would be those with functionality specifically to develop software or Integrated Development Environments (IDE).
 Sublime Text is an example of a great text editor with a library of extensions and plugins.
 Other options include Eclipse, TextMate, and Emac.

 Learning HTML and CSS

 You need to know HTML and CSS, which are used to develop basic static web pages before you can jump onto more advanced development elements or applications.